 Reminder: This two-part post is being revised and expanded.
 Please check back later.

 3:15 AM TORCH SONG TRILOGY (1988).
-Dir.: Paul Bogart.
+Director: Paul Bogart.
 Cast: Harvey Fierstein.
 Anne Bancroft.
 Matthew Broderick.
 Brian Kerwin.
 Karen Young.
 Eddie Castrodad.
 Color.
 119 mins.
 Letterbox Format.

 9:45 AM CATALINA CAPER (1967).
-Dir.: Lee Sholem.
+Director: Lee Sholem.
 Cast: Tommy Kirk.
 Del Moore.
 Peter Duryea.
 Robert Donner.
 Ulla Strömstedt.
 Lyle Waggoner.
 Sue Casey.
 Michael Blodgett.
 Jim Begg.
 Little Richard.
 Color.
 82 mins.

 11:15 AM MGM PARADE SHOW #30 (1955).
 Walter Pidgeon on Greta Garbo’s early movie career.
 Irene Papas introduces behind-the-scenes footage from Robert Wise’s Western Tribute to a Badman, starring Papas, James Cagney, and Don Dubbins.
 B&W. 25 mins.